ancient-devices/releases/readme.md

 and do PR and also to do changes fork this repo

 while pushing update of your file commit should be like "device_codename.txt" dont put commit message like update for sepetmber , update for october bot wont accept & push it on channel
+ ## Note if you dont update WEBSITE_API.json I Wont Merge Your Pull Request

 ## Wesite_api.json